ONSgeo/sdg-11-3-1/README.md

 Northern Ireland (land consumption): Ordnance Survey Northern Ireland - NOT CURRENTLY AVAILABLE: will need discussion with OSNI as may not be free as under the GB PSGA agreement.

 ### Considerations

+- The methodology of this indicator calculation is based upon assumed input data formats (see methodology).
+If better input data is found in an alternative format, methodology may need to be adjusted accordingly.
- - wihotut the third time period, this wouldnt work. if you dont have a third data set a null dataset can be put in that wont calcualte and results but the first time period will be calcualted as normal.
+- without data for a third time period, this script won't work.
+If a third dataset isn't available /desired, a null dataset can be put in its place and the changes across first time period will be calculated as normal.
-- shouldn't use division with logs (even thought the UN say to). in log space, division and subtraction are the samebut the subrtraction is safer for undefined values.
+- Although the UN recommendations suggest dividing natural logs, we believe it is safer to subtract the for undefined values.
--  the code is unreadbale and could be in more functions.
--  Assumed data formats - if they're not used and better ones are found, changes to the methods will be required.
--  manmade coverage does acocunt for upwards building.
+-  Manmade land coverage used in this calculation does account for building upwards and thus a degree of accuracy is introduced to the calculation.
+- Please consult the [UN indicator requirements](https://unstats.un.org/sdgs/metadata/files/Metadata-11-03-01.pdf) for further considerations.

+### Further work

+- None.
+It's perfect as is.
+We're offended you'd even suggest it.
+- The input data and methodology should be comprehensively compared against [UN specified requirements](https://unstats.un.org/sdgs/metadata/files/Metadata-11-03-01.pdf) when considering improvements.
+- Readability of this code could be improved (ie. more functions defined).

+#### Authors

+Ed Cuss (EdCussONS) & Lucy Astley-Jones (LucyAstleyJonesONS).